Metreeler/car_racing/README.md

 # Car racing

 This project is a simple 2D car game.
-The goal is to have a `Map Creator` interface and a `Player` interface.
+There are two part of this little game, first there is the `Map Creator` part and second there is `Player`.

+When using the `Map Creator` part of this project, it is possible by following the prompted instructions to create a new map for the game.

+When using the `Player` part of this project, it is possible to choose a map to play and then to enjoy a futuristic experience of driving.

 ---
 ## Use and understand Git